Create a device profile in Microsoft Intune

-For example, Administrative Templates in Intune have hundreds of ADMX settings.
-These templates show if a settings applies to users or devices.
+For example, Administrative Templates in Intune have thousands of ADMX settings.
+These templates show if a setting applies to users or devices.
 When creating admin templates, assign your users settings to a users group, and assign your device settings to a devices group.

 The following image shows an example of a setting that can apply to users and/or apply to devices:

 Every time you create a restrictive policy, communicate this change to your users.
-For example, if you're changing the passcode requirement from 4 characters to 6 characters, let your users know before your assign the policy.
+For example, if you're changing the passcode requirement from four (4) characters to six (6) characters, let your users know before your assign the policy.